zavolanlab/TECtool/README.md

 pip install -r requirements.txt
 ```

-**Important Note:** The requirements that will be installed include only the Python modules.
+**Important Note:** The requirements that will be installed include only Python modules.
 Users should additionally install bedtools>=2.26 in their system.
 TECtool is not checking if the correct version of bedtools is installed and this might lead to run errors.

 Install TECtool
 ```bash